Skip to content

 Selective Research Funding/ Grant Capture

-Personal grant from the Ministry of Energy, Commerce Industry and Tourism (34.000 Euro), Support the development of a Physiotherapy and Ergophysiology Center in Larnaca, Cyprus, 2013
+Personal grant from the Ministry of Energy, Commerce Industry and Tourism (34.000 Euro) to support the development of a Physiotherapy and Ergophysiology Center in Larnaca, Cyprus, 2013

 Other Scholarly and Outreach Activities